jcnelson/poxl/README.md

   - custodied wallet address will be managed and secured by an Exchange
   - custodied wallet keys are only accessible to the respective city (mayor, treasurer, etc)
   - if Stacking is active:
-    - 70% of the miner commits are distributed to Stackers of the CITY TOKEN
+    - 70% of the miner commits are distributed to Stackers of the citycoin
     - 30% of the miner commits are distributed to the custodied wallet for the city ("THE BAG")
   - if Stacking is not active:
     - 100% of the miner commits are distributed to the custodied wallet for the city ("THE BAG")